One of the most common questions I get asked when people see me flying is “how much did it cost?”

 And if you are planning on getting into the hobby, then it’s a very legitimate concern to have!
 You’re going to need a bunch of parts: a transmitter, the quadcopter itself, batteries, FPV gear, and tools – a lot of different stuff!
 So let’s dive in with recommendations.

-Update: I’ve put together a post on building a cheap quadcopter for less than $150.
+Update: I’ve put together a post on parts for a cheap quadcopter for less than $150.
 You’ll still need the other stuff, but the quadcopter itself will be inexpensive!

 The first thing you are going to need is a good transmitter and receiver.